-In 2019, the Phnom Penh International Airport was awarded the best Asia Pacific regional airports for smaller airports category by the CAPA Centre of Aviation.
+In 2019, the Phnom Penh International Airport was also awarded the best Asia Pacific regional airports for the smaller airports category by the CAPA Centre of Aviation.

 The Khmer Times reported the Prime Minister said the current Phnom Penh International Airport will be used only for the head of state, heads of local governments and Cambodian senior leaders, as a military airbase, for domestic flights, private jets and for diplomatic officials and foreign leaders.

 Siem Reap International Airport is the closest airport to Angkor Wat and is located only 5 kilometres away from Cambodia’s main destination for tourism.